 Once the adhesive is removed.
 Dip a clean microfiber cloth in the fresh water and wring until only slightly damp.
 Wipe down the walls to get rid of all of the adhesive.
 Allow the area to air-dry at least overnight before attempting to paint or repaper the room.

 When hanging wallpaper, excess glue or adhesive may seep through the seams, or you may accidentally get glue drips on the front of the paper.
-Removing unsightly glue streaks can be quick if handled properly.
+Removing unsightly glue streaks can be easy if handled properly.

-If the glue is still damp, try wiping it off with a microfiber cloth that has been dipped in warm, clean water and wrung until only slightly damp.
+- Use a damp microfiber cloth: If the glue is still damp, try wiping it off with a microfiber cloth that has been dipped in warm, clean water and wrung until only slightly damp.
 Start at the top of the glue area and wipe down in gentle strokes.
 Always use a clean area of the cloth as the glue is transferred from the paper to the cloth.

-If water doesn't work, dip cotton swabs in isopropyl (rubbing) alcohol and carefully saturate the glue with alcohol.
+- Use rubbing alcohol: If water doesn't work, dip cotton swabs in isopropyl (rubbing) alcohol and carefully saturate the glue with alcohol.
 Do not allow the alcohol to run down the wallpaper because it may cause discoloration.
 Wait about 10 minutes, then use the paint scraper to chip away at the glue and finish the removal with a damp microfiber cloth.